-It can also be included in alarm function (see chapter Alarms on page 81).
+It can also be included in alarm function (see chapter Alarms on page 87).

-Tariff input module PC
+Tariff input module 🖭

 Module has no setting.
-It operates by setting active tariff at a tariff input (see chapter Tariff clock on page 67).
+It operates by setting active tariff at a tariff input (see chapter Active tariff on page 72).
 The device can have maximal one module with 2 tariff inputs only.
 With the combination of 2 tariff inputs maximal 4 tariffs can be selected.

-Table 11: Active tariff selection table
+Active tariff selection table:

+Circular and a second second

-Active Signal presence on tariff input
+Active Signal presenc Signal presence on tariff input

 tariff Input T1/T2 Input T3/T4

 Tariff 1 0 0

 Tariff 2 1 0

 Tariff 3 0 1

 Tariff 4 1 1

-Analogue output module PC
+Analogue output module 🖭

 Analogue output module is useful for control and measurement visualisation purposes.
 It can be connected to analogue meters, PLC controllers ...
-It has defined output range 20mA DC.
+It has defined output range 20 mA DC.
 Quantity and shape (up to 6 break points) of an analogue output can be assigned by MiQen software.